It’s a loaded question: why isn’t social media solving all of our problems?

 It is not uncommon for there to be a disconnect between how marketers use social media and how consumers use social media.
+It’s becoming a bigger problem.
 Somewhere along the line marketers can forget social media is about influencing behaviours through meaningful conversations, and not about pushing/forcing/coercing consumer behaviors.

 How do you have “real” conversations with your social media community?
 Ultimately it comes down to content (are you giving them something they want to engage with?) and management (are you engaging with your community around this content?).
 Take a look at your interactions, are you talking at your audience rather than with them?
 Can your content be improved?
 Can you improve how you engage with your audience?